Figure

 Related Entries

-- majorana-topological-qubit — General Majorana qubit concept
+- majorana-topological-qubit — General Majorana parity-encoding concept

-- planar-josephson-junction-qubit — Related InAs/Al heterostructure physics
+- planar-josephson-junction-qubit — Related InAs/Al topological-superconductivity platform